RyanJWallis/SAMPs/README.md

 <strong><a href="https://pubmed.ncbi.nlm.nih.gov/35580013/">Go to the Paper</a>

+Raw data files are required for scripts to run and are available on request

 # Project Details

 The project contains all the data that was used to construct the paper figures.
 Individual models are split up for the generation of standard score profiles, TSNEs and UMAPs.
 Files are intended to be run sequentially within each subfolder.